UrsZeidler/licensemanager/licensemanager/doc/contracts.md

 ### structs:

 IssuedLicense
-Hold all the issued license for the item.
+Hold one issued license for the item.